 Plan for Prioritization of Procedures

 List patient conditions that will be treated in phase 1 of elective care.
 This may include any diseases, disorders and/or conditions of the oral cavity, maxillofacial area and/or the adjacent and associated structures that left untreated for the next 3 to 6 months would result in further deterioration of the patient’s health.
 (Examples may include caries control, management of periodontal disease, management of endodontic needs including fabrication of crowns on endodontically treated teeth as indicated.
 Management of edentulous space’s in the edentulous and partially edentulous patient as indicated to prevent worsening of malocclusion or bone atrophy.
 Management of malocclusion for new and existing patients.
 Management of diseased, fractured or impacted teeth.
 Treatment of temporal mandibular disorders.
 Management of Pathology.
-Management of trauma)
+Management of trauma).
+Hygiene is allowed as well if the practice facility planning is in place and they can sustain routine care.
+Prioritize perio patients due to the fact that they were postponed through the peacetime emergency.
+Think of every patient’s need and understand that every patient encounter uses PPE.

 Facility (Dental Clinic) will employ clinical judgment and assess patient oral and overall health and risk to the patient if the procedure is delayed any further.